4dspice/Caracal/README.md

 Not counting the corner brackets (which are unecessary if the frame is built using blind joints), all sides of the printer are flush to facilitate addition of side panels for enclosed builds.

-Still very WIP, STLs subject to change
+While the printer can now fully print, STLs are still subject to change

 I printed all my parts with 0.2mm layer height, 0.4mm walls, 4 walls, 4 tops/bottoms, 30% infill (cubic) in eSun ABS+ (should be perfectly fine in PLA for non-enclosed builds)